Enabling Foresight: Skills for Predictive Analytics

 - Enhance model performance with rounding threshold analysis and data transformation techniques

-- Avoid approaches that waste time and expense on doomed analytic projects
+- Avoid approaches that waste time and expense on doomed analytics projects

 - IT executives and big data directors including CIOs, CAOs, CTOs, functional business officers, and technical directors